Leading Heating Element Manufacturers

 Electric Heating Element

-Electric heating elements are quite prevalent as well, especially in the service of industrial electric heaters.
+Electric heating elements are widely used, particularly in industrial electric heaters.

 Cartridge Heater

-Cartridge heaters supply localized heat to equipment parts in metal fabricating, foam fabricating, plastic fabricating, food processing and packaging.
+Cartridge heaters provide targeted heat to specific equipment components used in metal fabrication, foam fabrication, plastic molding, food processing, and packaging.

 Metal-based Heating Elements